 In my estimation, tens of millions of people are going to be transitioning from the traditional workforce to the online business space.

-We’re still in an era where lots of people are confused as to how people make money online.
+We’re still in an era where lots of people are confused as to how people make real money online.
 Once they figure it out and recognize the enormous potential for location independence, time independence, and financial independence, this space is going to grow like wildfire.

 There are also a lot of people who know the potential but have been unable to overcome the numerous obstacles involved in getting started.
 Most of those obstacles are technical, some are associated with a lack of time/resources, and others are mental and emotional.